Melikakmm/Melikakmm/README.md

 ## My most important projects🗃️:

-1. **Scaling Ansatzy for Protein Condensate Droplet Size Distributions**: *The GitHub repositories associated with these projects are presently set to private access.
+1. **Scaling Ansatz for Protein Condensate Droplet Size Distributions**: *The GitHub repositories associated with these projects are presently set to private access.
 This confidentiality has been implemented at the team's request, primarily in anticipation of forthcoming publications*.

 2. **DeepDisorder**: *The GitHub repositories associated with these projects are presently set to private access.
 This confidentiality has been implemented at the team's request, primarily in anticipation of forthcoming publications*.